Coconut Chia Seed Pudding is a thick, creamy vegan dessert recipe that only takes 5 minutes to prepare and only 5 ingredients are needed!

 So what, who cares, no big deal, was my take.

-The fact that I was spotting chia seed puddings all over the intraverse made me mistrust its validity when the whole time, I should have been swaddling it in my warm, welcome embrace.
+The fact that I was spotting chia seed pudding recipes all over the internet made me mistrust its validity when the whole time, I should have been swaddling it in my warm, welcome embrace.

-All I did was mix almond milk, coconut milk, and chia seeds together in a jar and stick it in the refrigerator overnight.
+All you need to do to make coconut chia pudding is mix almond milk, coconut milk, and chia seeds together in a jar and stick it in the refrigerator overnight.

-What came out was a thick, rich pudding similar to tapioca, that I felt absolutely no shame over eating for breakfast.
+The end result is a thick, rich pudding similar to tapioca pudding.
+Because it’s so loaded with nutrients, I feel absolutely no shame over eating it for breakfast.

 The whole system.
 There I was, enjoying a decadent treat that took half a minute to make, which had zero refined sugar and was nothing but healthful.
 This is my bliss.